 LOST AND FOUND: Articles that are found on campus will be sent to the lost and found department in the attendance office.
 These articles will be kept until the close of school in June.
 After school has closed, the remaining articles will be donated to charitable organizations.

-DETENTION: At El Dorado High School we have a supervised after school detention program Tuesday, Wednesday and Thursday from 2:55 p.m. to 3:55 p.m.
+DETENTION: At El Dorado High School we have a supervised after school detention program Tuesday, Wednesday, Thursday and Friday from 2:55 p.m. to 3:55 p.m.
 Teachers and administrators may detain any student before or after school if they believe the detention may have a positive effect on the student’s behavior or achievement.
 Normally, a twenty-four (24) hour notice will be given to students who are requested to serve a detention.
-Students who do not serve a detention will be assigned to the Saturday School Program.
+Students who do not serve a detention will be assigned a Saturday Detention.

 HALL PASSES: Students must have a written hall pass in order to leave the classroom during the class period.
 Students that are detained for any reason should request a hall pass to avoid being marked tardy in the following class.